jbox-web/ajax-datatables-rails/README.md

 In the end, it's up to the developer which model(s), scope(s), relationship(s) (or else) to employ inside the datatable class to retrieve records from the database.

+## Tests

+Datatables can be tested with Capybara provided you don't use Webrick during integration tests.

+Long story short and as a rule of thumb : use the same webserver everywhere (dev, prod, staging, test, etc...).

+If you use Puma (the Rails default webserver), use Puma everywhere, even in CI/test environment.
+The same goes for Thin.

+You will avoid the usual story : it works in dev but not in test environment...

+If you want to test datatables with a lot of data you might need this kind of tricks : https://robots.thoughtbot.com/automatically-wait-for-ajax-with-capybara. (thanks CharlieIGG)

 ## ProTips™